Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 After the audience participation, they played music and encouraged people to get up and dance.

-Our kids were starting to get tired, so we took this opportunity to grab our stuff and start walking back to our car.
+Our kids were starting to get tired, so we took the opportunity to gather our things and start walking back to our car.

 We were all smiles and kept saying what a fun evening it was!